NFL on American television: Current broadcasting contracts

 NBC's sister Spanish-language cable network mun2 (which rebranded as Universo in 2015) began to simulcast select Sunday Night Football games in the 2014 season as part of the new television contract, while its Spanish-language counterpart Telemundo Deportes provides the branding for NBC's SAP Spanish commentary.

 Fox's Spanish-language sports network Fox Deportes began broadcasting select Fox games, including the playoffs and Super Bowl XLVIII in Spanish during the 2013 season.
 Super Bowl LI for Fox featured Spanish audio exclusive to Fox Deportes, without a SAP component over-the-air.

 CBS, which lacked any Spanish language outlets prior to the 2019 remerger (Trés is legally part of the family, but is a cable channel), still uses solely SAP for its Spanish simulcasts.
 It relied on ESPN Deportes to simulcast Super Bowl 50, LIII and LV in Spanish, though it still carried Spanish SAP audio on the CBS broadcast of the game.

 NFL finished new contract negotiations for its media rights deals for $110 billion over 11 years on March 18, 2021.
-In the new contracts, ABC will be eligible to air the Super Bowl for the first time since Super Bowl XL in 2006.
-Starting 2022, Amazon will be the new home for Thursday Night Football.
-Amazon is now the first and only streaming service to own full rights over a package of NFL games.

-The new 2021 contract also includes the agreement for ESPN+ to stream one exclusive national game each year starting with the 2022 NFL season.
-Starting in 2023 NFL Season, ESPN/ABC will broadcast a wild-card game and a divisional playoff game, flexible scheduling will also be added to Monday Night Football for Week 12 and beyond.
+In the new contracts, ABC became eligible to air the Super Bowl for the first time since Super Bowl XL in 2006.
+Since the 2023 NFL Season, ESPN/ABC has televised a wild-card game and a divisional playoff game, and flexible scheduling was added to Monday Night Football for Week 12 and beyond.

+In 2022, Amazon Prime Video became the first streaming service to own full rights over a package of NFL games when it became the new home for Thursday Night Football.

+In 2024, Netflix initially signed a three-year deal to exclusively two Christmas games.
+In 2026, Netflix signed a four-year extension to its original three-year deal, adding more games to its schedule.

+2026 also saw ESPN acquire NFL Network, television distribution rights to NFL RedZone and the RedZone brand.
+In exchange, the league received a 10 percent equity stake in ESPN.

 These current deals have an opt-out clause after the 2029 season, with the exception for ESPN/ABC's contract, whose opt-out clause is after the 2030 season.

+In September 2026, NFL Commissioner Roger Goodell said the league was evaluating whether to repackage its existing media-rights packages in response to changes in how fans consume games, including the growth of streaming.
+The NFL has an option to revisit its current packages after the 2029-30 season.

 Sunday regional games

+Jim Nantz (left), lead announcer of the NFL on CBS, and Kevin Burkhardt (right), lead announcer of the NFL on Fox.